7oiden/js-frameworks-ca/README.md

 ## Description

 A simple app created in React that uses JWT tokens from a Wordpress extension for login functionality.
-It fetches some random products from the Fake Store API and displayes some of the properties on the product cards and the details pages.
+It fetches some random products from the Fake Store API and displayes some of the avaliable properties on the product cards and the details pages.

 ## Assignment requirements: